 - PGA of America Member: This is the baseline standard.
 It means they've gone through a rigorous training and testing program covering all aspects of the game and the golf industry.

 - Top 100 / Best In State (Golf Digest, GOLF Magazine): These lists are good starting points, identifying respected professionals in your area.
-They tend to be experienced, with a proven track record of getting their student to play better consistently.
+They tend to be experienced, with a proven track record of helping students play better consistently.

 The "Vibe Check"

 Never underestimate the importance of personal chemistry.
-You’re going to be spending a lot of time with this person, and you need to feel comfortable and supported.
+You’re going to spend a lot of time with this person, and you need to feel comfortable and supported.
 Do they seem passionate and engaged, or are they just going through the motions?
 A good lesson should feel both productive and enjoyable.
-It’s a partnership, and you have to trust and respect one another for that to feel right when your getting into deep work.
-That's a good place to be - where improvement and enjoyment come in lockstep of one-another..
+It’s a partnership, and you have to trust and respect one another for it to work effectively.

 Step 3: The Search and Interview Process